 metaLAB’s home on the 4th floor of 42 Kirkland Street at the Graduate School of Design

-metaLAB serves as an institutional hub for Harvard’s digital art, design, and humanities communities while actively collaborating with partners both locally and worldwide.
+metaLAB works with members of Harvard’s digital art, design, and humanities communities while actively collaborating with partners both locally and worldwide.

 • is a community of scholars, artists, designers, journalists, technologists, architects, and students engaged in team-based experiments that merge research, teaching, publication, social action, and the use and development of digital tools